Himanshhhyou/termux/apachePhpMariadb/installation.md

 # Apache PHP Mariadb
 ## Installation
+To set up Apache, PHP, and MariaDB on your Termux environment, follow the step-by-step installation process outlined below.

-- update and upgrade termux
+### update and upgrade termux
+Make sure your Termux packages are up to date by running the following commands:
 ```termux
 pkg update && pkg upgrade
 ```